 While each test is recorded, the platform takes a screenshot of all the Pass and Failed results of each and every step.
 As a result, the users find it easier to troubleshoot the problems and understand what happens underneath the hood.

-We also get the screenshot of what exactly happened while running the test by displaying the Expected image (Baseline) and the Actual image.
+You can also take a screenshot of what exactly happened while running the test by displaying the Expected image (Baseline) and the Actual image.

 5) Feedback on Each Step

-Testim provides the feature to label each and every test that a user creates.
+Testim provides a feature to label each and every test that a user creates.

 There are 2 reasons for which we may want to label a test:

-- Helps to identify the reason for which the test was created in the first place.
+- Helps identify the reason for which the test was created in the first place.

-- Helps to run the tests with the same label all at once through the CLI feature.
+- Helps run the tests with the same label all at once through the CLI feature.

-The way we create labels is by clicking on the “Label” button and either select an existing label or create a new one.
+The way we create labels is by clicking on the “Label” button and either selecting an existing label or creating a new one.